 According to research from the Bureau of Labor Statistics (BLS), customer service remains a fast-growing career field.
 The job involves interacting with customers to handle complaints, educating them on your organization’s products and services, and processing orders.
 The day-to-day might include fielding phone calls, emails, and text messages, as well as following up on customer inquiries.

 To earn sports jobs in customer service, showcase your communication skills as well as your ability to resolve conflict.
-Share stories about previous customer experience in your cover letter and during your interviews.
+Share stories about previous customer experiences in your cover letter and during your interviews.

 Also, highlight any experience you have with specific sales software that will help you stand out from the competition.